ecmwf/anemoi-configs/configs/aifs/aifs-single-mse-1.0/README.md

 model developed by the European Centre for Medium-Range Weather Forecasts (ECMWF).

 The operational release of AIFS Single v1.0 marks the first operationally supported AIFS model.
 Version 1 will supersede the existing experimental version, [0.2.1 AIFS-single](https://huggingface.co/ecmwf/aifs-single).
 The new version, 1.0, will bring changes to the AIFS single model, including among many others:

 - Improved performance for upper-level atmospheric variables (AIFS-single still uses 13 pressure-levels, so this improvement mainly refers to 50 hPa)
 - Improved scores for total precipitation.
 - Additional output variables, including 100 meter winds, snow-fall, solar-radiation and land variables such as soil-moisture and soil-temperature.

+To find out more information regarding the specifications and differences, please see the ECMWF Confluence page about the implementation [here](https://confluence.ecmwf.int/display/FCST/Implementation+of+AIFS+Single+v1).

 ### Description